Spencer Torkelson Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.86 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.

-- The White Sox give up the third-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Lynn makes the start for the White Sox, his 11th of the season.
-He is 3-5 with a 6.28 ERA and 67 strikeouts in 57 1/3 innings pitched.
+- Scholtens will start for the White Sox, his first this season.

-- The righty's most recent time out came on Sunday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while giving up four hits.
+- The 29-year-old righty has three appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.